rtmark

 McDonald stocks were issued to the public in 1980 and were originally priced at just $1 each.
 If you bought 100 shares at the time for $100, your investment would be worth more $21,000+ today.

 If you’re looking to get your hands on some MCD stock, be sure to read our beginner’s guide.
-We go over the basics of how you buy McDonald’s stock today, and we also show you the best three trading platforms.
+We go over the basics of how you buy McDonald’s stock today, and we also show you the best two trading platforms.

 Where to Buy McDonald’s Stock

 As is the case with most blue-chip stocks listed on the NYSE, there are numerous stock trading brokerages that allow you to invest in McDonald’s.
-To help you get started, we have highlighted our top three picks, detailing such factors as supported payment methods, trading, and non-trading fees:
+To help you get started, we have highlighted our top two picks, detailing such factors as supported payment methods, trading, and non-trading fees:

 Detailed provider overview

-2. Plus500 – Trade McDonald's Stock through CFDs
+1. Plus500 – Trade McDonald's Stock through CFDs

 Plus500 is a great option that is well worth considering buying McDonald's stock CFD.
 The UK-based platform is also heavily regulated and licensed by ASIC, CySEC, and the FCA.
 Its parent company, GAIN Capital, is also listed on the London Stock Exchange.
 Here, however, you won't be buying actual McDonald's stock but will instead be investing in CFDs.